 International students: Please visit our International Admission web site to learn more about our requirements for international students.

 - Graduate Business programs: August 1 for fall, December 1 for spring, May 1 for summer.

-- Admission to the M.A. in Counseling Services occurs during the fall and spring semesters.
+- Admission to the M.A. in Counseling Services and M.A. in Clinical Mental Health Counseling occurs during the fall and spring semesters.

 - Admission to the Ed.S. in School Psychology occurs only for the fall semester.
 Applications must be received by February 1 for optimal consideration.